 Who Gets to Use Meds 360° Open Access and How?

 Any healthcare organization that is providing front-line care to COVID-19 patients or playing a front-line role in stepping up population health efforts to reduce the risk that non-COVID-19 patients will have acute events are eligible.
 Meds 360° is a secure, HIPAA-compliant software application that can be used both on computers and mobile phones.
 Provisioning is easy once your organization enters into an agreement with Cureatr to use it.
 Organizations in need typically take 2-5 days to get up and running with little or no IT involvement necessary.
-To get started, submit the form on this landing page or send an email to firstname.lastname@example.org.
+To get started, send an email to firstname.lastname@example.org.

 Why Are There Capacity Limitations?